gongahkia/kuro/README.md

 # `kuro`

-* small cli roguelike
-* made in go
-* find all the torches
+Everything is cast in shadow.
+Something is chasing you.
+Find all the torches.

 ## installation